arrow_back

 Businesses are now facing a similar shift in their world.
 Technology advancements of the past years have changed entire industries and created change at rapid speed.
 COVID-19 accelerated this to new heights, but under the hood, it was always happening.

-As a result of this, organisations slowly find themselves in a new environment.
+As a result of this, organizations slowly find themselves in a new environment.
 One where the logic of simple cause and effect doesn't work and where there is an increasing demand for sense-making.
-How will organisations deal with this?
+How will organizations deal with this?

 It's the same old story.
 They need to find ways to innovate and to make change happen.
 But this time, there is a ray of sunshine.
 The popularity of Design Thinking, Design Sprints made room for a new role at the workplace: The facilitator.